Adobe Mobile Challenge 2011

-This website was created for the Adobe Mobile Challenge.
-Develop a mobile AIR application using a pure AS3 project or the Flex framework.
-It can be a game, a productivity application, a lifestyle app, an artistic experience... any kind of engaging application.
+This website was created for the 2011 Adobe Mobile Challenge which challenged developers to create a mobile AIR application using a pure AS3 project or the Flex framework.
+The application could be a game, a productivity application, a lifestyle app, an artistic experience... any kind of engaging application.

 How to Participate